ECS FOR COUNSELLING: IN PERSON/ONLINE/BY PHONE

 If you wish to book an initial consultation please call the service manager, Tracey Pennington on 07719 346 657.

-The church premises as well as our office management and counselling teams, adhere to govt. guidelines regarding Covid19 health and safety.
+The church premises, as well as our office management and counselling teams, adhere to govt. guidelines and BACP regulations regarding Covid19 health and safety.
 This includes adherence to track and trace obligations should we be contacted by the NHS.
 Please be aware of possible implications for you, regarding confidentiality.
 This issue, as well as any other concerns, will be discussed at the initial inquiry and consultation.

 The Epsom Counselling Service (ECS) provides individual and couple counselling and therapy in Epsom.
 We opened our doors in 1999 to offer affordable, easily accessible therapy in a confidential, and safe, environment.
 Additionally, since summer 2020, we offer the choice of in-person or video/phone link (subject to initial consultation) to talk to your counsellor.